Deducteam/Dedukti-standard/README.md

 We globally keep a set `private` of qualified identifiers that is initially empty.

-TODO: Make sure that no module is loaded more than once!

 We can *demodulate* a module `m` as follows:
 For every command `c` in the file `m.dk`, if `c` is of the shape `require n`, then demodulate `n`, otherwise: